coding-for-reproducible-research/CfRR_Courses/README.md

-# Everything you need to know about maintaining this jupyter book.
+# Navigating This Jupyter Book

+# Contributing to the training program